paulstansifer/unseemly/web_ide/GETTING_STARTED.md

 Then, edit `config.js` to configure the IDE.

-To publish, host the files together (deleting the `.gitignore` and the human-readable files).
+To publish, host the files together (you can delete the `.gitignore` and the human-readable files).
 One option is to use [GitHub Pages](https://pages.github.com/).